zhehaowang/CodeTest/README.md

 CodeTest
 ========

-This is the repo for random testing of data structures and algorithms
+This is the repo for testing of data structures and algorithms, language specific features and miscellaneous things.